-The obligation of the City under the Lease to make Base Rental payments is in consideration for the use and right of occupancy of the Facilities.
+The obligation of the City under the Project Lease to make Base Rental payments is in consideration for the use and right of occupancy of the Leased Property.

-The amount of Base Rental payments due under the Lease will be abated proportionately during any period in which by reason of damage, destruction, condemnation or title defect there is substantial interference with the use and right of occupancy of the Facilities or any portion thereof.
-The amount of rental abatement will be that amount by which the Rental Payments exceed the fair rental value of the Facilities.
-Such abatement will continue for the period commencing with the date of material noncompletion of a Bond Financed Facilities Component or the date of such damage or destruction of Facilities and ending with the substantial completion of a Bond Financed Facilities Component or of the work of repair or replacement of the Facilities so damaged or destroyed; and the term of the Lease will be extended by the period during which the rental is abated under the Lease, but in no event beyond June 15, 2044.
-Reserve Fund moneys and the proceeds of rental interruption insurance may be used by the Trustee to make payments with respect to the Series 2009A Bonds in the event Base Rental payments received by the Trustee are insufficient to pay principal or interest on the Series 2009A Bonds as such amounts become due.
-See "SECURITY AND SOURCES OF PAYMENT - Insurance" and " - Maintenance and Utilities; Changes to Facilities" for additional provisions governing damage to the Facilities.
+The Project Lease provides that in the case of abatement relating to the Leased Property, the amount of annual rental abatement would be such that the resulting Rental Payments in any Project Lease Year during which such interference continues do not exceed the annual fair rental value of the portions of the Leased Property with respect to which there has not been substantial interference, as evidenced by a certificate of a City Representative.
+Such abatement would continue for the period commencing with the date of such damage, destruction, condemnation or discovery of such title defect and ending with the restoration of the Leased Property or portion thereof to tenantable condition or correction of the title defect; and the term of the Project Lease will be extended by the period during which the rental is abated under the Project Lease, except that such extension will in no event extend beyond April 1, 2041.
+Moneys in the 2009A Reserve Account and the proceeds of rental interruption insurance may be used by the Trustee to make payments with respect to the Certificates in the event Base Rental payments received by the Trustee are insufficient to pay principal or interest represented by the Certificates as such amounts become due.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES - Insurance with Respect to the Leased Property." and "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES - Replacement, Maintenance and Repairs" for additional provisions governing damage to the Leased Property.

-In addition, even if such amounts are sufficient to make such payments, moneys remaining in the Reserve Fund after such payments may be less than the Reserve Fund Requirement.
-The City is not required by the Lease or the Trust Agreement, and cannot be compelled, to replenish the Reserve Fund to the Reserve Fund Requirement.
+In addition, even if such amounts are sufficient to make such payments, moneys remaining in the 2009A Reserve Account after such payments may be less than the Reserve Fund Requirement.
+The City is not required by the Project Lease or the Trust Agreement, and cannot be compelled, to replenish the 2009A Reserve Account to the Reserve Fund Requirement.

-It is not possible to predict the circumstances under which an abatement of Base Rental may occur.
-In addition, there is no statute, case law or other law specifying how such an abatement of Base
+It is not possible to predict the circumstances under which such an abatement of Base Rental Payments may occur.
+In addition, there is no statute, case or other law specifying how such an abatement of rental should be measured.

-Rental should be measured.
-For example, it is not clear whether fair rental value is established as of commencement of the Lease or at the time of the abatement.
-If the latter, it may be that the value of the Facilities is substantially higher or lower than its value at the time of issuance of the Series 2009A Bonds.
-Abatement, therefore, could have an uncertain and material adverse effect on the security for and payment of the Series 2009A Bonds.
+For example, it is not clear whether fair rental value is established as of commencement of the Project Lease or at the time of the abatement or may be adjusted during an event of abatement.
+Upon abatement, it may be that the value of the Leased Property is substantially higher or lower than its value at the time of execution and delivery of the Certificates.
+Abatement, therefore, could have an uncertain and material adverse effect on the security for and payment of the Certificates.